Operation Yiftach: Background

 On 17 April the Haganah launched an attack on the fort at al-Nabi Yusha', which failed.
-A second attack on 20 April resulted in the deaths of twenty two of the attackers.
-As a result of this defeat Yigal Allon, the Palmach C.O. was given command of the operation.
+A second attack on 20 April resulted in the deaths of 22 of the attackers.
+As a result of this defeat, Yigal Allon, the Palmach commander, was placed in charge of the operation.
 Al-Nabi Yusha' was finally taken on 20 April in an attack in which planes dropped incendiary bombs on the fort.
+On 21 April, Allon surveyed the area from a spotter aircraft.
+On 22 April, Allon wrote the Haganah General Staff recommending a series of operations to brace for invasion in the Eastern Galilee.
+Benny Morris saw these as in line with Plan Dalet.
 The army camp at Rosh Pinna was handed over to the Haganah/Palmach by its British commander on 28 April.

-Allon approached the campaign believing that the best way of securing the frontiers was to clear the area completely of all Arab forces and inhabitants.
-This operation was to be the foundation of his reputation that "he left no Arab civilian communities in his wake".
+Allon's initial orders had the objective "taking control of the Tel Hai area and its consolidation in preparation for [the] invasion."
+Allon recommended that the way to do this was for the Eastern Galilee "to be pacified" and the towns of Beit Shean (Beisan) and Safad to be cleared.
+This campaign and a later Operation Dani in July, where "he left no Arab communities in his wake" led Morris to conclude that he had "no doubt let his officers know" what he wanted and they probably knew anyway.

 Safed had a prewar population of 10,000-12,000 Arabs and 1,500 Jews, and was the base for 700–800 local and foreign irregulars.
 The attack on Safed was similar to the attack on Arab Tiberias on 16–17 April, in that it began with a particularly destructive attack on a neighbouring village resulting in loss of morale in the town.